JiwooL0920/k8s-playground/Kustomize/README.md

 - **Traefik** as a modern ingress controller
 - **IngressRoute** (Traefik CRD) for advanced routing capabilities
 - **Kind** cluster for local development
+- **Namespace isolation** using the 'nginx' namespace for all application resources

 ## Why This Architecture